Site icon Circuit Ideas for You

 Key Points:

-In this simplified approach, it is assumed that the op amp itself has a very large open loop gain ideally infinite.
+It is expected in this simple method that the operational amplifier itself has a very large open loop gain perhaps which is unlimited.

 How to Build: